die/OsancTools/README.md

 OsancTools is a Java application containing various tools for making security work in the Oryx Sanctuary discord server much easier.

 ## Installation
 > Note: This project is deprecated.
-Changes made by Deca combined with missing resource extractor class files make the program inoperable.
+Changes made by Deca make the program inoperable, such as the new FlatBuffer spritesheet changes.
 This repository exists to serve as an archive of the project.

 Download the [latest release](https://github.com/Waifu/OsancTools/releases/latest) and run the executable.